hardaker/gold-miner/docs/workflow.md

 ## 2. Combine individual training profiles together

-Once the multiple individual training sets are created, they must be merged before giving them to `gold-mine` below.
-To merge them, use `gold-mine-trainer-aggregator` with label/file pairs to create an aggregated `training-profile.fsdb`:
+Once the multiple individual training sets are created, they must be merged before giving them to `gold-miner` below.
+To merge them, use `gold-miner-trainer-aggregator` with label/file pairs to create an aggregated `training-profile.fsdb`:

-    gold-mine-trainer-aggregator -o training-profile.fsdb \
+    gold-miner-trainer-aggregator -o training-profile.fsdb \
     web web_traffic.fsdb \
     mail mail_traffic.fsdb